Amcor (AMCR) versus Its Peers Head to Head Contrast

 |2.58

-Amcor presently has a consensus price target of $13.10, suggesting a potential upside of 8.99%.
+Amcor presently has a consensus target price of $13.10, indicating a potential upside of 8.99%.
 As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 37.22%.
-Given Amcor’s competitors stronger consensus rating and higher possible upside, analysts clearly believe Amcor has less favorable growth aspects than its competitors.
+Given Amcor’s peers stronger consensus rating and higher possible upside, analysts plainly believe Amcor has less favorable growth aspects than its peers.

-47.8% of Amcor shares are held by institutional investors.
-Comparatively, 38.3% of shares of all “Miscellaneous manufacturing industries” companies are held by institutional investors.
-0.4% of Amcor shares are held by company insiders.
-Comparatively, 12.0% of shares of all “Miscellaneous manufacturing industries” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary